a jenkins command-line tool

 $ jenks docs

-- since jenkinsapi (one of the dependencies) is only python2 compatible, jenks is currently only python2 compatible.
+- since jenkinsapi (the main dependency) is only python2 compatible, jenks is currently only python2 compatible.

 There’s a few ways to install Jenks.